 Many injuries sustained in rollover crashes can cause permanent impairments and disabilities.
 As a result, the lives of accident victims and their families are changed forever.

-Why Do Rollover Accidents Occur?
+Why Do Rollover Accidents Occur In St. Petersburg, Florida?

 Speed is a common factor in many rollover crashes.
 However, other factors can contribute to the cause of a crash, including: